-Housing and meal plan charges will appear on your student account.
-Housing rent charges for undergraduate buildings and all meal plans are billed once per semester.
-Rent for graduate and family buildings is billed on a monthly basis.
+Housing and meal plan charges will appear on your monthly billing statement.
 All housing assessments must be paid at the time of billing or they will be considered past due and may be subject to finance charges/late fees.

 Tuition Refund Insurance

 Elective insurance is available that provides full coverage for tuition and mandatory fees (excluding health insurance) for you if you suffer a serious illness or accident that makes it necessary for you to leave the university before the semester is completed.
 You must accept or decline the insurance at the time you register.
 If you accept the insurance, a charge equal to approximately .40 of 1 percent of your tuition and mandatory fees will be added to your student account.

 If you wish to change your choice after you have registered, contact the Cashier’s Office or the Office of Academic Records and Registrar for assistance.
 There is a deadline for changing your selection – see Important Dates and Information.